colour.continuous.MultiSignals#

 property labels: List[str]#

-Getter and setter property for the colour.continuous.Signal sub-class instance names.
+Getter and setter for the colour.continuous.Signal sub-class instance names.

 Parameters: